 April 26, 2021 3 min read

-The drive behind ‘A City By The Sea’ is twofold, both relating to Andrew’s desire to showcase the beauty of the North East coast and to his addiction to creating and designing.
-Andrew explains that, as a graphic designer and self-proclaimed ‘dabbler’ in other media, there’s always a creative itch that needs scratching, hence the creation of ‘A City By the Sea’.
+One of the things we love is that the drive behind ‘A City By The Sea’ is twofold, relating to Andrew’s desire to showcase the beauty of the North East coast and to his addiction to creating and designing.
+We spoke with Andrew to collect some extra information about the concept of A City By the Sea where he described himself as a 'dabbler in all kinds of media'.
+Andrew mentioned his career before the launch of A City By the Sea, explaining that 'there was always a creative itch that needed scratching'.
+That was, of course, until the birth of A City by the Sea.

 Comments will be approved before showing up.

 May 17, 2022 3 min read

 We'll all never forget that feeling in March 2020 where it felt that the world was closing in around us.

 In the mix of the worries about a global pandemic we had absolutely no idea if our business that we loved so much, and put our hearts and souls, into would survive.
 It was such a worrying feeling and at this stage we really had no plan.

 Then out of the blue one of our amazing customers got in touch with us, concerned about the survival of small indie businesses they suggested that we produced a print in the vein of the WW2 "Keep Calm and Carry On" ethos but with a Whitley Bay angle...